Raoul Cédras

 Joseph Raoul Cédras (born July 9, 1949) is a Haitian former military officer who was the de facto ruler of Haiti from 1991 to 1994.
+Cedras was the last military ruler of Haiti.

 Background

-A mulatto, Cédras was educated in the United States and was a member of the U.S.-trained Leopard Corps.
+A mulatto, Cédras was educated in the United States at the School of the Americas and was a member of the U.S.-trained Leopard Corps.
 He also trained with the Spanish military.
 Cédras was chosen by the US and France to be in charge of security for the 1990–91 Haitian general election, and subsequently named Commander-in-Chief of the Armed Forces by Jean-Bertrand Aristide in early 1991.
 Under Aristide, Cédras "was one important source for the CIA, providing reports critical of President Aristide."

 De facto leader of Haiti (1991–1994)

 Cédras, Lieutenant General in the Forces Armées d'Haïti (FAdH; the Armed Forces of Haiti) at the time, was responsible for the 1991 Haitian coup d'état which ousted President Aristide on 29 September 1991.

 Some human rights groups criticized Cédras's rule, alleging that innocent people were killed by the FAdH military and FRAPH paramilitary units.
 The US State Department said in 1995 that in the three years following the coup "international observers estimated that more than 3,000 men, women and children were murdered by or with the complicity of Haiti's then-coup regime."